Skip to content

 repeat with theMessage in theMessages

-set theId to id of theMessage
+set theId to message id of theMessage

-set theCommand to "export PATH=/opt/homebrew/bin:/usr/local/bin:/usr/bin:/bin; openclaw agent --agent main-agent --message 'New email from known contact.
-ID: " & theId & "' > /dev/null 2>&1 &"
+set theCommand to "export PATH=/opt/homebrew/bin:/usr/local/bin:/usr/bin:/bin; openclaw system event --mode now --text 'New email from known contact.
+Message-ID: " & theId & "' >> " & quoted form of logFile & " 2>&1 &"

 do shell script theCommand